FivestarMedia/FivestarMedia.com/content/website-design/index.md

 					<span class="bold">This is the recommended option for large industrial and professional firms such as accounting, consulting, law, mining,
 						metal and engineering firms</span>.
 These websites are designed to compel your users to explore your business deeper during their research phase.</h3>
-				<h3>We research your largest competitors to design a strategy that will set your firm apart from the crowd.
-These websites
+				<h3>A partial prototype website is created before full production to ensure your requirements are met as specified.</h3>
-					typically require four weeks to complete from start to finish.</h3>
+ 				<h3>These websites typically require four weeks to complete from start to finish.</h3>
 			</div>
 		</div>
 	</div>